KrystianKolad/ASM-X86-Docker/README.md

 $ ld [..] file.o –o file 		# Consolidation – result in executable file „file”
 $ ./file 						# run program „file” from current directory(./)
 ```

+### Image
+[Here](https://hub.docker.com/r/krystiankolad/asm-x86-docker/) you can download image you can make as basic to your dockerfile.
+You don't need to build it again and again then.